 Third Generation Roland LA32 Synthesis

-Third generation modules have the best sound output quality to them, but the vibrato is noticeably different sounding, leading most users to prefer a second generation module.
+Third generation modules have the best sound output quality to them, but the vibrato is noticeably different sounding, leading most users to prefer a first or second generation module.

 This used to be a very prized device, as it is a combination of a Roland CM-32L and a Roland CM-300.
 The Roland CM-300 is the barebones version of the Roland Sound Canvas SC-55, which is GS and (with later models) General Midi compatible.
 A four-position switch on the back of the module needs to be set to use one, the other or both.
 The switches are as follows:

 Mode A - CM-300 & CM-32L at the same time

 Mode B - CM-64 emulation

 Mode C - CM-300 only

 Mode D - CM-300 on midi channels 1-10, CM-32L on channels 11-16.